linkerd/website/linkerd.io/content/2-edge/tasks/circuit-breakers.md

   - The amount of jitter to introduce to circuit breaker backoffs (default: 0.5).
-    You are unlikely to need to tune this but might consider increasing it if you notice many clients are sending requests to a circuit broken endpoint at the same time, leading to spikey traffic patterns.
+    You are unlikely to need to tune this but might consider increasing it if you notice many clients are sending requests to a circuit broken endpoint at the same time, leading to spiky traffic patterns.